10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Step 3: Design your layout and visualizations

-- Tables for detailed data that people need to scan
+- Tables work best for detailed data that people need to scan or export

 Keep visualizations clean and clutter-free.
 A well-designed dashboard should communicate its key message within five seconds of viewing.